 Another horror from India, this cheese-covered plate of old spaghetti actually squirmed and made squishing sounds without being touched!
 Even given the food terrors above, this remains one of my worst meals on record.
 Now I know why Gandhi didn’t eat for 116 days: he probably tried the spaghetti and gave up on food for life.
 (Jodhpur, India)

-Yes, I went harpoon hunting for dolphins.
-Actually, we were hunting for whales, but this dolphin was in the wrong place at the wrong time.
+Yes, I went along with fishermen who were harpoon hunting for dolphins.
+Actually, they were hunting for whales, but this dolphin was in the wrong place at the wrong time.
 Thankfully.
-But this forgotten part of Indonesia was given the green light to take whales by hand for sustenance.
+But this remote part of Indonesia was given the green light to take whales by hand for sustenance.
 After seeing the ribs showing on the kids that greeted our boat, I didn’t mind helping them drag Flipper up on the beach.
 The meat is oily and terrible; not for me.
 And it contains more mercury than tuna, enough to make you piss your pants and forget who you are for a few hours after eating it.

 Here’s the story: Hunting in Lamalera.
 (Lamalera, Indonesia)

 And that’s it!
 Unlike after reading my post of good vagabonding food, you’re probably not clamoring up to the kitchen after all this.
 But just in case you didn’t get enough disgust in one go, check out all the travel food pictures on my Flickr vagabonding food photostream.